 The refrigerator is equipped with automatic power selection (AES).
-If the selector switch is set to "AES", the AES automatically selects the optimum energy source and regulates the refrigerator operation.
+If automatic operation (AU) is selected, the AES automatically selects the optimum energy source and regulates the refrigerator operation.
 Manual intervention to select the type of power is possible but not required.